Skip to content

 Instructions

-• Add the corn in the husk onto a sheet tray and back in the oven at 425° for about 25 minutes.
+• Add the corn in the husk onto a sheet tray, place it on the middle rack in the oven at 425°, and cook for about 25 minutes or until tender.

-• In a large hot pot on high heat, render the bacon fat and cook the bacon until it becomes crispy.
-Once it is cooked, remove the bacon from the pan, turn down the heat to medium, and add in the onions, celery, peppers, and garlic and sweat over low heat for 10-15 minutes
+• In a large hot pot on medium-high heat, render the bacon fat and cook the bacon until it becomes crispy.
+Once it's cooked, remove the bacon lardons from the pan, turn down the heat to medium, add the onions, celery, peppers, and garlic, and saute for 4 to 5 minutes.

-• Deglaze with the cream sherry and cook until it becomes absorbed, and only a small amount remains.
-The technical term for this is au sec, which means almost gone.
+• Deglaze with the cream sherry and cook until it becomes absorbed and only a small amount remains.

-• Now, remove the corn from the oven and cool slightly before shucking and trim the kernels off of the cob and add them to the pot with sautéed vegetables along with the potatoes.
+• Now, remove the corn from the oven and cool slightly before shucking and trimming the kernels off the cob.
+Add them to the pot with sautéed vegetables along with the potatoes.

 • Pour in the stock, turn the heat to high, and bring the soup to a boil.

-• In a small bowl whisk together the cornstarch and water and then whisk the slurry or roux into the soup until it becomes very thick, as a chowder should be, and cook it for a few more minutes over medium-low heat.
-The technical term is called nappe, which means the soup can coat the bacon of a spoon.
+• Cook it for a few more minutes over medium-low heat.
+The technical term is called nappe, which means the soup can coat the back of a spoon.

-• Adjust the seasonings with salt, pepper, Tabasco, and Lea & Perrins, and garnish with green onions and crispy bacon lardons.
+• Garnish with optional green onions and additional crispy bacon lardons.

 Notes

-• How to Store: This corn chowder can be stored covered in a plastic container in the refrigerator for up to 5 days.
-In addition it can be frozen covered in a plastic container for up to 2 months.
-After thawing it can be reheated as described above.
+How to Store: This can be stored covered in the refrigerator for up to 5 days.
+It can be frozen in a plastic container for up to 3 months.
+Thaw it in the refrigerator for one day before reheating.

 Nutrition